FAQ

 About how many applications do you usually receive compared to the number of available slots?

 Admissions are extremely competitive.
-The past several years we have received approximately 200-300 applications for typically available 12 REU slots, and 5-10 applications for the 2 RET slots.
+In 2024 we received about 170 applications for 12 REU slots, 50 applications for 5 FRI slots, and 7 applications for 2 RET slots.

 When will we be notified of our acceptance status?

 We will start reviewing applications immediately after the application deadline in early February.
 Our first offers will likely start being made around mid-to-late February.
-However, we will continue to make offers until all of our spots are filled, likely filling our last spots towards the end of March.
-We will likely not send out rejection letters until the end of April, just in case we have unanticipated cancellations, but if you haven't heard from us before the end of March, the chances of you being accepted after that time are pretty low.
-At any rate, you are always welcome to contact us to ask what your status is, especially if for example you have another summer opportunity you need to decide about.
+We will continue to make offers until all of our spots are filled, typically filling our last spots towards the end of March.
+We will likely not send out rejection letters until the end of April in case we have unanticipated cancellations, but if you have not received an offer from us before the end of March, the chances of you being accepted after that time are low.
+Applicants are welcome to contact us at any time to inquire about their status.